NEFM-TUDresden/gmshModel/README.rst

 5. Visualizing the resulting mesh.

-So far, gmshModel is especially designed to automate the generation of representative volume elements that contain multiple inclusion objects.
+So far, gmshModel is especially designed to automate the generation of representative volume elements that contain multiple inclusion objects and well-known unit cells with different types of inclusions.
 An extension of gmshModel is however possible by adding new geometric objects and model types to the framework.

 It is not the purpose of gmshModel to replace the Gmsh scripting language or other great tools such as `pygmsh <https://github.com/nschloe/pygmsh>`_  for the generation